 Tailored from £16,950 per family excl. flights

-12 days Selous, Ruaha, Zanzibar
+12 days Nyerere, Ruaha, Zanzibar

-12 days Selous, Ruaha, Zanzibar
+12 days Nyerere, Ruaha, Zanzibar

-Lesser known than their northern counterparts, the Selous and Ruaha can boast Africa’s largest animal populations, including Tanzania’s biggest elephant herd.
+Lesser known than their northern counterparts, Nyerere and Ruaha can boast Africa’s largest animal populations, including Tanzania’s biggest elephant herd.
 The diversity of landscapes – from desert-like savannah to wetlands, and from rocky outcrops to Baobab trees - offer ever-changing points of interest, and also translates into a wide array of A-list wildlife (think: lions, leopards, elephants, hippos, crocodiles and more).

 Fun game drives and exciting boat safaris add to the adventure, making this a natural choice for families with older children or teenagers.